Chart Color Schemes

 Health outcomes in Cliftleigh are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Private health cover is exceptionally high at approximately 59% (1,579 people), compared to Rest of NSW's 51.9%.
-Mental health issues and asthma are the most common medical conditions, affecting 13.2 and 12.2% respectively.
-65.9% of residents report being completely clear of medical ailments, compared to 62.6% in Rest of NSW.
-The area has 4.4% (118 people) of residents aged 65 and over, lower than the 16.9% in Rest of NSW.
-Health outcomes for seniors require more attention than those for the broader population.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 13.2 and 12.2% of residents respectively.
+Conversely, 65.9% report no medical ailments, compared to Rest of NSW's 62.6%.
+The area has a lower proportion of seniors aged 65 and over at 4.3% (116 people), compared to Rest of NSW's 16.9%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health